sebranchett/cp2k/README.md

 mkdir /scratch/$USER/.apptainer/cache
 ```

-Create a new directory and copy `apptainer_version.sh` into it.
-You can do this using git:
+Create a new directory and copy `apptainer_version.sh` and `Si_bulk8.inp` into it.
+Move into the new directory.
+You can use git to do this, as follows:
 ```
 cd /scratch/$USER
 git clone https://github.com/sebranchett/cp2k.git